treytomes/micro-hack/README.md

 I guess it might make more sense to wait more than 1 turn before resting begins to restore health, then have it restore a little bit at a time.
 This would have the side-effect that resting when monsters are nearby is dangerous.
 Longer rests increase odds of restoring health.
 Maybe start by rolling a d20, then a d19, etc down to a d1?
 Scoring a 1 on the dice means you get +1 HP?

-# TODO

-* Rats should appear on level 1.
-Kobolds on level 2.
-* Gold should be an entity attribute.
-* Kobolds should drop gold.
-* Implement armor.
-* Add attributes to every item:
-    * weight
-	* gold value
-	* description
-* Add a speed attribute and give each action a cost.
-* Need more UI.
-    * Turn the inventory select UI into a select list.
-	* Need a better indicator that something is equipped.
-* Implement a BSP map generator.
-* Implement a cavern generator.
-* Implement a town generator.
-* Need NPCs.
-	* Create a simple merchant NPC in the starting room.
-* XP and level is now being tracked.
-What happens when a character levels up?
-* Use key.axis in place of explicit arrows.
-* HUD Status Bar needs more space.

-## Kobold camps

-* Designate one room in a dungeon as a kobold camp.
-* Decorate the room with "campy"-things.
-* Kobolds will randomly spawn in their camp room, as long as the room isn't too crowded.
-* The campfire tile should burn anything that steps into it.

-# Need to decide
-* Should I hide particles if they fall outside the field of view?

 # Entities